khachapuris/clic/README.md

         - `sign`: sign (placed after the operand, like `3!`)
         - `open`: opening brace
         - `clos`: closing brace
-        - `doub`: double function (takes two arguments without a semicolon)
     - the most reasonable combinations are `normal func` for a function and `static var` for a variable

 4. Help text
-    - the help text will be displayed when `help` is called on the token
-    - avoid specifying the kind inside the help text to avoid duplication
+    - a short string describing what the function/operator/variable does

 5. Options (optional)
-    - a dictionary for token-specific configuration
+    - a dictionary for special information about the token
     - consists of the following entries:
         - `closes` (str) used to provide the related opening or closing token name (required for all opening and closing braces)